Field Mag may receive a minor commission from purchases made via affiliate links.

 Best Closed-Toe Sandals: Keen Clearwater CNX

 The Clearwater's EVA midsole has plenty of arch support but the outsole is not quite as grippy as other sandals.
-There isn't a lot of space for the toes to spread out either, and the Clearwaters use a lace-lock bungee system that isn’t particularly adjustable.
+There should be space for the toes to spread out, though that depends on your foot shape, and the Clearwaters use a lace-lock bungee system that isn’t particularly adjustable.
 Close-toed sandals certainly aren’t our number one pick, but they offer necessary versatility for those venturing into uncharted terrain.

 Best Sandals for Water Sports: Chaco Z/Cloud